 Community based participatory research, health disparities, youth health promotion, cancer prevention among Filipinos and other Asian Americans and Pacific Islanders, translational research, program evaluation

-Sy, A, Cuaresma, C, Braun, K., Duquez, E..
-Using Community-Based Research Methods to Explore High Smoking Prevalence in Filipina Girls.
-California Journal of Health Promotion In press.
+Sy, A, Cuaresma, C, Braun, KL, Duquez, E, Young, DM.
+An Academic-Community Partnership to Explore High Smoking Prevalence in Filipina Girls.
+California Journal of Health Promotion 2013;11(1):1-14

 Sy, A, Heckert, K, Jamison, C, Maskarinec, GG, Lim, A, Buenconsejo-Lum, L. Pacific CEED Legacy Projects and Local Projects: Culturally Tailored Promising Practices to Prevent Breast and Cervical Cancer in the US Affiliated Pacific Island Jurisdictions.
 In Caron, RM, Merrick, J (Eds) Building Community Capacity: Skills and Principles.
 New York: Nova Science, 2012